visol/ext-cloudinary/README.md

 tail -f public/typo3temp/var/logs/cloudinary.log
 ```

-TODO: we now have log level INFO.
+To decide: we now have log level INFO.
 We might consider "increasing" the level to "DEBUG".

 Caveats and trouble shooting
 ----------------------------